The main cause of destroying a device is applying a voltage outside the device's specified range.

 Overvoltage breakdown due to noise

-The figure on the right is a simulation result using LTspice of the clamp characteristics when 48V overvoltage noise is applied to ON Semiconductor's Zener diode (BZX84C12L).
+The figure on the right shows the results of a simulation using LTspice of the clamping characteristics when a 48V overvoltage noise is applied to an ON Semiconductor Zener diode (BZX84C12L).
+The figure below shows that an overvoltage of 48V is being input at the input.
+The figure above shows the simulation results of the 48V overvoltage noise being clamped by the Zener to 12.5V.

 Overvoltage generation due to inductive loads and inductance

-In such cases, it is necessary to stably supply power to the circuit by inserting a high-voltage power supply IC or module between the power supply and the circuit.
+Under these conditions, the Zener diode used for noise suppression may consume more power than expected and exceed the allowable power.
+In such cases, it is necessary to provide a stable power supply to the circuit by inserting a high-voltage power supply IC or module between the power supply and the circuit.

-However, since power supply ICs and modules require a regulation function that outputs a stable voltage, there is a limit to the operating voltage range that they can support.
+However, power supply ICs and modules require a regulation function to output a stable voltage, so there is a limit to the operating voltage range they can support.
+Applications that meet these conditions include cameras and sensor modules made for industrial equipment, and automotive equipment.

 Overvoltage Protection Solution "Surge Stopper"

-specification Normal operating mode Generator only mode
+| specification | Normal operating mode | Generator only mode |

-steady state 25V < VIN < 30V 23V < VIN < 33V
+| steady state | 25V < VIN < 30V | 23V < VIN < 33V |

-spike up to 250V
+| spike | up to 250V Energy = 15mJ |

-Same as normal operating mode
+Same as normal operating mode |

-surge Maximum 40V, about 500ms,
+| surge | Maximum 40V, about 500ms, RSOURCE = 20mΩ |

-Max 100V, about 500ms,
+Max 100V, about 500ms, RSOURCE = 500mΩ |

-ripple Magnitude ±2V magnitude ±7V
+| ripple | Magnitude ±2V | magnitude ±7V |

 MIL-STANDARD PROVISIONS (MIL-STD-1275D)

-The figure on the right shows the circuit diagram of the LTC4364 surge stopper product and the waveform when a 92V surge is applied.
+The figure on the right shows the circuit diagram of the surge stopper product LTC4364 and the waveform when a 92V surge is applied.

-When a surge voltage is input to the 12V line, the LTC4364 controls the FET (FDB33N25) to clamp it to the voltage set by the voltage divider resistor.
+If a surge voltage is input to the 12V line, the LTC4364 controls the FET (FDB33N25) to clamp the voltage to the voltage set by the voltage divider resistor.
+In the waveform on the right, the surge voltage of 92V is clamped to 27V.
+If the input falls below the clamp setting voltage of 27V, the output will drop in line with the input.

 Click here for recommended articles/materials